steveholden/pydentities/README.md

     pip install rise

-Restarting the Jupyter notebook server should givr you access to the slide presentation features.
+Restarting the Jupyter notebook server should give you access to the slide presentation features.
 _Steve Holden_
 _26 Feb, 2020_